How to keep scratch-happy cats off furniture

 Pets Scratching is an instinctive behavior for our furry friends.

 They scratch during play and when they’re stressed, and they scratch to mark territory and to remove worn-out claws.
-But if your cat’s scratching is clawing at your patience and leaving your furniture shredded to itsy-bitsy pieces, there are steps you can take to alter your feline friend’s behavior.
+But if your cat’s scratching is clawing at your patience and leaving your outdoor furniture shredded to itsy-bitsy pieces, there are steps you can take to alter your feline friend’s behavior.

 Let’s first talk about discouragement.

 The first step is to make the surfaces your cat scratches less inviting.
-Whether your cat scratches the legs of a wooden table or the upholstered corner of the couch, a simple herbal spray deterrent like No-Scratch may be all you need to make the surface less appealing.
+Whether your cat scratches the legs of a wooden table, the outdoor wicker furniture, or the upholstered corner of the couch, a simple herbal spray deterrent like No-Scratch may be all you need to make the surface less appealing.
 You can also try using Feliway, a pheromone spray that can be used to discourage a variety of behaviors.
 When cats scratch, they deposit a scent that marks their territory but replacing their scent with an unpleasant one can discourage repeat scratching.
 You can also try making the area unappealing by attaching sandpaper, an upside-down vinyl carpet runner or a double-sided tape to the scratching surface.
 Cats’ paws are extremely sensitive to touch, so changing the feel of the surface can easily discourage scratching.

 Now, there are also other alternatives.
-Provide appealing places cats can sink their claws into like scratching posts, boards or furniture.
+Provide appealing places cats can sink their claws into like scratching posts, boards or wicker furniture.
 There’s a variety of such products available that run from the very basic to the extravagant — with scratching posts that lead to dangling toys and ceiling-high bridges.
 If your cat has been scratching furniture legs or door frames, purchase a piece of wooden cat furniture or a cedar scratching post.
 If he prefers softer surfaces like your rugs or couch, choose a carpeted post.
 Some cats prefer horizontal posts, while others like to scratch on vertical areas.
 To encourage your cat to scratch, add a pinch of catnip to the area or hang toys from the post.
 However, don’t force your cat into the new surface or drag his claws onto it.
 Trying to force the behavior could have the opposite response and make your cat fearful of the area.
 When your cat is scratching on the furniture or post that you’ve provided, reinforce this behavior by giving your cat affection or feeding him treats.

 Now it’s time to dull those claws.
 The clip, and please don’t amputate!